Phil Arnold

-Phil Arnold (born Philip Aronoff Arnold; September 15, 1909 – May 9, 1968) was an American screen, stage, television, and vaudeville actor.
+Phil Arnold (born Philip Aronoff Arnold; September 15, 1909 – May 9, 1968) was an American screen, stage, television, and vaudeville actor and dancer.
 He appeared in approximately 150 films and television shows between 1939 and 1968.

+Career

 Arnold is familiar to modern viewers for his roles in several Three Stooges films such as Pardon My Backfire, Sing a Song of Six Pants, Tricky Dicks and The Three Stooges Go Around the World in a Daze.
 Probably his best-known role was off-camera, as the voice of Peeping Tom in The Ghost Talks and as Sir Tom in its remake Creeps.

-Arnold also made appearances is such films as Good Times, Blackbeard's Ghost, The Adventures of Bullwhip Griffin, Hold On!, Zebra in the Kitchen and Robin and the 7 Hoods.
-His television work includes The Twilight Zone, Cowboy G-Men, Maverick, I Love Lucy The Adventures of Superman, and Bewitched.
+Arnold also made appearances in such films as Yes Sir, Mr. Bones, Good Times, Blackbeard's Ghost, The Adventures of Bullwhip Griffin, Hold On!, Zebra in the Kitchen and Robin and the 7 Hoods.
+His television work includes The Twilight Zone, Cowboy G-Men, Maverick, I Love Lucy, Adventures of Superman and Bewitched.

+Death

-Arnold died of a heart attack on May 9, 1968.
+Arnold died of a heart attack on May 9, 1968, aged 58.